3DBAG/CityBuf/readme.md

 - `attributes.py`: python code to encode and decode the custom attribute buffers.
 Atm only the most common attribute types are implemented (bool, int, float, string, json).
 - `geometry.py`: python code to convert between CityJSON and CityBuf geometry representation
 - a simple `CityBufReader` class that allows for convenient access of the flatbuffer records
-- a `load_citybuf.py` for the Benchmark (see below).
+- a `load_citybuf.py` the read test for the benchmark.
 This is also an example for how to use the `CityBufReader` class.

 Other languages than Python, eg. C++, have so far received no attention.
-Notice that this repository does include automatically generated flatbuffer accessor/build functions for python, c++ and rust.
+Notice that this repository does include automatically generated flatbuffer accessor/build functions for python, C++ and Rust.
 But to make it convenient to build and read CityBuf files, some convenient wrappers are needed.

 TODO:
  - implement encoding/decoding of remaining attribute types
- - review header metadata specification, make sure this is fully compatible with CityJSON
+ - review header metadata specification, make sure this is fully compatible with CityJSONSeq

 ## Usage of conversion scripts
 To convert from `.city.jsonl` to `.cb`: